 NAFCU and its member credit unions remain deeply concerned about the cost of this proposal.
-NAFCU's analysis estimates that credit unions' capital cushions (a practice encouraged by NCUA's own examiners) will suffer over a \$470 million hit if NCUA promulgates separate risk-based capital threshold for well capitalized and adequately capitalized credit unions (a "two-tier" approach).
+NAFCU's analysis estimates that credit unions' capital cushions (a practice encouraged by NCUA's own examiners) will suffer over a \$470 million hit if NCUA promulgates separate riskbased capital threshold for well capitalized and adequately capitalized credit unions (a "two-tier" approach).
 Specifically, in order to satisfy the proposal's "well-capitalized" thresholds, today's credit unions would need to hold at least an additional \$729 million.
 On the other hand, to satisfy the proposal's "adequately capitalized" thresholds, today's credit unions would need to hold at least an additional \$260 million.
 Despite NCUA's assertion that only a limited number of credit unions will be impacted, this proposal would force credit unions to hold hundreds of millions of dollars in additional reserves to achieve the same capital cushion levels that they currently maintain.
-These are funds that could otherwise be used to make loans to consumers or small businesses and aid in our nation's economic recovery.
+A majority of credit unions responding to a recent survey of NAFCU members expect that this new proposal will force them to hold more capital in the long run and almost as many also believe it will slow their growth.
+The funds used to meet these new onerous requirements are monies that could otherwise be used to make loans to consumers or small businesses and aid in our nation's economic recovery.
+The requirements in this proposal will serve to restrict lending to consumers from credit unions by forcing them to park capital on their books, rather than lending to their members.

-In addition, NCUA's own direct cost estimate approximates that is will cost \$3.75 million for the agency to adjust the Call Report, update its examination systems and train internal staff to implement the proposed requirements.
-NCUA also estimates credit unions would incur an ongoing

-\$1.1 million expense to complete the adjusted Call Report fields.
+In addition, NCUA's own direct cost estimate approximates that it will cost \$3.75 million for the agency to adjust the Call Report, update its examination systems and train internal staff to implement the proposed requirements.
+NCUA also estimates credit unions would incur an ongoing \$1.1 million expense to complete the adjusted Call Report fields.
 NCUA's conservative estimate states that it will only take a meager 40 hours to completely review the 450-page proposal against a credit union's current policies at a cost of over \$5.1 million.
 We expect that the true costs will be much higher when credit unions have to comply.
+Furthermore, with the uncertainty of the impact of the Basel III requirements for banks and future action by banking regulators, credit unions could see these costs increase as NCUA modifies and updates this unneeded proposal.